rayinla/rayinla.github.io/_posts/2020-4-2-3-ways-to-make-money-with-open-source.md

 ![make money from open source](/images/vr.jpg)

 Those who want to get started in open source software often want to know how to make money from open source.
-Here are the main ways to earn money from open source: donations, grants, sponsorships, ads, and dual licencing.
-There are some extra ways we can make money from open source that we'll discuss later.
+Here are the main ways to earn money from open source: donations, grants, sponsorships, ads, licencing, and SaaS.
 But first...

 <h2> #1: We need loyal users </h2>